 Five-star cruising between the monuments instead of bus days.

 Pyramids at sunrise, the Nile, temples you've seen in photos your entire life, and four minutes of daytime darkness over Luxor.
-That's the trip everyone on the list saw coming.
-The next one gets announced the same way: to the list, first.
+This trip is no longer available, but the waitlist is the first place we'll turn if availability changes.